Girls Growing Up Too Fast

 Maybe I shouldn't have been so shocked.
 After all, my daughter and her friends are more likely to worship teen heroes like Troy and Gabriella from the High School Musical movies than to expend energy adoring cuddly cartoon characters like the Care Bears.
-And these same kids are the ones shaking their little booties when the Pussycat Dolls come on the radio, singing, "Don'tcha wish your girlfriend was hot like me?"
+And these girls growing up too fast are the same ones shaking their little booties when the Pussycat Dolls come on the radio, singing, "Don'tcha wish your girlfriend was hot like me?"

 Clearly, something's going on, so much so that the American Psychological Association (APA) recently convened a task force on girls' sexualization.
-"There's a real syndrome happening, and it's picking up speed," says Eileen L. Zurbriggen, PhD, who chaired the APA group.
+"There's a real syndrome happening, and it's picking up speed," says Eileen L. Zurbriggen, Ph.D., who chaired the APA group.
 "Even little girls are now feeling they should look and act alluring."
-Her committee found that this is harmful to girls on several levels.
+Her committee found that these growing up too fast problems harm girls on several levels.

 "The core issue is what they feel valued for," Zurbriggen explains.
 "It's as though factors like whether they're smart or funny or kind or talented at something like sports or art get erased."
 And their self-esteem suffers for it.
 "The images their idols present are so idealized, most girls can't attain them.
 That makes them feel bad about their own bodies, and this can eventually lead to anxiety and depression," Zurbriggen says.
 Preoccupation with their "hot-o-meter" score can even hurt their school performance.
 "A girl's mind becomes literally so full of worries about how she looks and what other people are thinking, she doesn't have enough energy left to focus on learning," says Zurbriggen.

 The sexy-girl trend didn't start overnight.
-"I trace it to the mid-1980s, when children's television was deregulated, allowing TV shows to market products to kids," says Diane Levin, PhD, of Wheelock College in Boston and co-author of So Sexy So Soon (Ballantine Books).
+"I trace it to the mid-1980s, when children's television was deregulated, allowing TV shows to market products to kids," says Diane Levin, Ph.D., of Wheelock College in Boston and co-author of So Sexy So Soon.
 Companies noticed girls' love for ultra-feminine programs and their product tie-ins, and played it to the max.
 In the flush 1990s the media pushed harder, with the teen dial moving more toward sexy with sitcoms like Saved by the Bell.

 Still, sex-tinged kids' TV has been around for a couple of decades.
-So why are girls today more precocious than just five years ago?
+So why are girls growing up too fast today—more than just a decade ago?
 Because a whole other pop culture avalanche has hit, experts say.
-For starters, we've got tons of teen idols now, including Miley Cyrus (the real-life Hannah Montana) and Demi Lovato, star of the Disney TV movie Camp Rock.
-"Even little kids look up to them," says M. Gigi Durham, author of The Lolita Effect (Overlook Press).
+For starters, we've got tons of teen idols now, including Miley Cyrus (the real-life Hannah Montana) and Demi Lovato.
+"Even little kids look up to them," says M. Gigi Durham, author of The Lolita Effect.

 These teen stars and their characters may seem mild (say, compared with the Britneys, Lindsays, and Jessicas in the headlines or even the adolescents on your block), but much of what they do and say is still over the top for tweens.
 "When younger girls watch them they see ways of behaving, looking, and feeling that would otherwise be outside their world," Levin says.

 If teen idols are a trap for young girls, it's partly because their princess obsession laid the groundwork.
-In 2007 sales of Disney princess products totaled $4 billion.
+In just one year, Disney princess product sales totaled $4 billion.
 "To parents, the princesses seem relatively wholesome," says Levin, "but they do convey the message that you should spend a lot of time, energy, and money on looking pretty."
 What's more insidious is the way girls use them.
 "Give a girl a princess-type doll and she often doesn't invent ways to play with it," says Levin.
 "Instead, she'll act out a fairy tale script, having learned that the princess should be beautiful and seductive and catch the prince."
 The more time a girl plays this way, the more she'll focus on looks and coquettish behavior, and the less time she'll spend doing the open-ended activities kids need.
 "It puts girls on a conveyor belt to early sexualization," Levin says.

 And merchandizing linked to girls' idols doesn't stop with dolls.
 According to a report by the NPD Group, girls 8 to 12 years old now spend $500 million a year on beauty products of all kinds, including those endorsed by their idols.
 Then there are the flirty fashions.
 "Where are the age-appropriate clothes?" asks Marie Ortiz of San Antonio, mom of 8-year-old Karina.
 "Even the kids' fashions at mass retailers look like they're for mini Paris Hiltons."
 It's a coast-to-coast lament as mothers of girls shop among racks of child-size swimsuits with padded chests and slinky underwear for 8-year-olds.

-Of course, when it comes to the 7-going-on-16 phenomenon, it's easy to point a finger of blame everywhere else, but we also have to take a hard look at ourselves.
+Of course, when it comes to the 7-going-on-16 phenomenon, it's easy to point a finger of blame everywhere else, but we also have to take a hard look at ourselves when looking at the trend of girls growing up too fast.
 It's not that parents want to shirk being gatekeepers.
 "There's just so much sex around, it's easy to stop noticing and drawing the line," Durham explains.
 But we've got to try.
+(Learn how to encourage good role models for your tweens and teens.)

 Forget about overreacting.
 Sending your daughter to school in overalls, clutching your old prairie-skirted Holly Hobbie doll is like putting a giant "L" on her forehead and a "kick me" sign on her back.
 The idea is to help her live in the real world while preserving her innocence and honoring your family's morals.
-Try these tactics:
+Try these tactics to combat the psychological effects of growing up too fast:

 - Cut back on the TV consumption.
-Her shows, your shows — just watch less.
-A 2005 Kaiser Family Foundation report found that the proportion of programs with sexual content rose from 54 percent to 70 percent between 1998 and 2005.
+Her shows, your shows—just watch less.
+A Kaiser Family Foundation report found that the proportion of programs with sexual content rose from 54 percent to 70 percent over just seven years.
 And learn what the mysterious ratings at the start of kids' shows mean.
 Stuff tagged TV-Y or TV-G is the tamest.
 Other ratings require you to make a judgment call.
-You can get the scoop at www.fcc.gov/parents/parent_guide.html.
+Get the scoop from the FCC.

 - Teach your daughter how to think like a critic.
 When she does watch, try to join her.
 "That way when something questionable pops up, you can point it out," recommends Durham.
 Levin suggests regularly exposing the ridiculous or unrealistic sides of on-screen scenarios.
 For instance, you could try, "Don't you wonder how London gets her homework done when she spends so much time in front of the mirror?"